House Democrats plan to focus impeachment trial on how rioters reacted to Trump’s remarks

 Trump’s team is planning to circulate additional polling in the coming days, paid for by his PAC, to warn Republican senators of the political consequences of voting to convict him.

-Graham said he has reassured Trump that he would not be convicted and that it was a simple case.
+Graham said he has reassured Trump that he will not be convicted and that it was a simple case.

 “He’s thinking about the trial and decompressing,” Graham said.
 “I think he appreciates having some of the extra time he didn’t have in the past.”